sysid blog

 bkmr semsearch "handling API rate limits"

-This search mode understands conceptual relationships beyond exact text matching, helping developers find knowledge even when they don’t remember the exact terms used.
+This search mode understands conceptual relationships beyond exact text matching, helping to find knowledge even when the exact terms are not remembered.

 # Add a bookmark with automatic metadata extraction